Torvaney/ggsoccer/README.md

 install.packages("ggsoccer")
 ```

-Alternatively, you can download the development version from github like
+Alternatively, you can download the latest version from github like so:
-so:

 ``` r
 # install.packages("remotes")